nan-af/nan-af.github.io/CV.md

 ### _Hyperloop_ at ITE Tech Week, UET Lahore
 February 2019

-I, along with some other members of my Hyperloop Pod Competition team, gave a presentation at Tech Week 2019, which was organised by the ITE (Institute of Transportation Engineers) Student Chapter at UET (University of Engineering and Technology) Lahore.
+I, along with a few other members of my Hyperloop Pod Competition team, gave a presentation at Tech Week 2019, which was organised by the ITE (Institute of Transportation Engineers) Student Chapter at UET (University of Engineering and Technology) Lahore.

 ### _Hyperloop_ at Buraq Space Camp
 December 2018